Prodata Weather Systems specialises in selling Automatic Weather Stations that strike a good balance between quality and affordability.

 - The Vantage Pro 2 (VP2) models: These impressive Davis mainstream stations are the most capable and flexible station models.
 The range includes an extensive set of supplementary sensors, sophisticated console receivers and many installation accessories – all described on our comprehensive information pages here;

-- The brand-new, solar-powered Vantage Connect product, which is able to provide real-time weather monitoring at virtually any site, will receive data from any Davis wireless sensors (Vue or VP2) and relay their data over the mobile phone network to a central website;
+- The solar-powered Vantage Connect and Enviromonitor products, which are able to provide real-time weather monitoring at virtually any site, including those with no mains power or cabled Internet access, will receive data from any Davis wireless sensors (Vue or VP2) and relay their data over the mobile phone network to a central website on the Davis weatherlink.com platform;

 - Instromet weather stations — fully electronic stations but with large, impressive traditional displays with analogue dials and polished wood cases;